Mary Kahil: Relationship with Louis Massignon

-Mary Kahil first met Louis Massignon in 1912, but did not meet him again until 1934.
+Kahil first met Louis Massignon in 1912, but did not meet him again until 1934.

 In 1934, Kahil and Massignon met again in Cairo, and traveled to Damietta to pray at an abandoned church.
 When praying at this church, they vowed to live a life of intercession on behalf of Muslims; this was the founding of the Badaliya prayer movement.
 The two began an intimate correspondence.
 The correspondence between Massignon and Kahil has been partially published, though Kahil destroyed many of her letters and others are kept in an archive in the Vatican with no public access.

-In addition to their shared religious activity Kahil was the main influence on Massignon's turn to radical political activism on behalf of Algerian Muslims and others.
-Massignon in turn found in his relationship with Kahil a means for the fulfillment of spiritual aspirations which he felt had been frustrated by his marriage and professional life.
+In addition to their shared religious activity, Kahil was the main influence on Massignon's turn to radical political activism on behalf of Algerian Muslims and others.
+Massignon, in turn, found in his relationship with Kahil a means for the fulfillment of spiritual aspirations which he felt had been frustrated by his marriage and professional life.
 The two came to understand their friendship in mystical terms, and addressed each other by the Arabic names Ibrahim, Massignon's religious name as a Franciscan tertiary and Maryam, the Arabic form of Kahil's name, extensively quoting Sufi poetry in their letters.
 Despite their intimacy and collaboration, the friendship was also a source of deep suffering for Kahil.
 After Massignon's death, Kahil wrote in her journal that she had a vision of Jean-Mohammed Abd-el-Jalil who assured her that Massignon had also suffered in their relationship, which brought her peace while grieving his death.